dotnet/roslynator/README.md

 * RCS1058 - Simplify assignment expression
 * RCS1059 - Avoid locking on publicly accessible instance
 * RCS1060 - Declare each type in separate file
-* RCS1061 - Merge if statement with contained if statement
+* RCS1061 - Merge if statement with nested if statement
 * RCS1062 - Use string literal instead of interpolated string
 * RCS1063 - Avoid usage of do statement to create an infinite loop
 * RCS1064 - Use while statement to create an infinite loop